-The late legendary ZZ Top manager and producer Bill Ham was an old-school former independent record promoter from Houston that could smell a hit from a thousand miles away – but he didn’t hear the band’s first and certainly most important hit back in 1973, and almost missed the breakthrough of what has become America’s longest running original rock band in history.You see, Ham knew that radio station airplay was the key to success in those days, so band managers like himself worked very closely with record label promotion executives to “front load” the sequence of songs on an album to put the perceived hit songs first on an album.
+The late legendary ZZ Top manager and producer Bill Ham was an old-school former independent record promoter from Houston that could smell a hit from a thousand miles away – but initially he didn’t hear the band’s first (and certainly most important) hit back in 1973 on Tres Hombres, and almost missed the breakthrough of what has become America’s longest running original rock band in history.You see, Ham knew that radio station airplay was the key to success in those days, so band managers like himself worked very closely with record label promotion executives to “front load” the sequence of songs on an album to put the perceived hit songs first.

-So when ZZ Top’s critical third album Tres Hombres came out in July 1973, if the savvy manager had identified the heavily John Lee Hooker-inspired rave up “Lagrange” about a redlight roadhouse as truly Top 40 material, why would he have buried it as track #9 on the album?
+So when ZZ Top’s critical third album Tres Hombres came out in July 1973, if the savvy manager had identified “Lagrange”, the heavily John Lee Hooker-inspired rave up about a redlight roadhouse outside Houston, as truly Top 40 material, why would he have buried it as track #9 on the album?

 In this classic rock interview about their breakout third album, 1973’s Tres Hombres , guitarist/singer Billy Gibbons, bass player/singer Dusty Hill, and drummer Frank Beard cover the topics of “Vampire Travel”; a three-legged beaver; blowing the roof off a New Orleans nightclub ; beer drinkers and hellraisers; “T” for Texas ,”T” for Tennessee ; wearing 60 pound Nudie suits while performing in summer at 3 in the afternoon in an Ohio cornfield… you know, all the rock ‘n’roll basics.